COVID-19 and Hodgkin Lymphoma: Frequently Asked Questions

-Presently, pediatric experts recommend that the standard of care dose intensive treatment regimens with response adapted radiation therapy not be modified if the chemotherapy agents and relevant supportive care are available.
-Alternatives for low and intermediate risk patients include ABVD with interim PET/CT which requires fewer visits and is associated with less myelosuppression and febrile neutropenia.
-Omission of bleomycin is recommended after the second cycle for those that are PET negative.
-For low risk patients with mixed cellularity histology, 3 cycles of AVPC with response adapted radiation therapy may also be considered.
-For high risk patients, 6 cycles of AAVD (as per ECHELON-1) or ABVD (as per RATHL approach) may be considered.
-Modifications in radiotherapy dose and schedule for pediatric patients are soon to be published and differ from those intended for adults (see reference below).
-The higher dose per fraction (e.g. 2.5-4 Gy/fraction) recommended by the ILROG for adults is likely to cause more significant late toxicities and should be avoided in pediatric Hodgkin lymphoma patients.
+Presently, pediatric experts recommend that the standard of care dose-intensive treatment regimens with response-adapted radiation therapy (doxorubicin, bleomycin, vincristine, etoposide, prednisone, cyclophosphamide; vincristine, etoposide, prednisone, doxorubicin, cyclophosphamide, dacarbazine) continue to be used for all stages of disease if the chemotherapy agents and relevant supportive care are available.
+SARS-CoV-2 infection has been described as having a milder clinical course in children than in adults with cancer.
+Alternatives for low and intermediate risk patients include ABVD with interim PET/CT, which requires fewer visits and is associated with less myelosuppression and febrile neutropenia.
+Omission of bleomycin is recommended after the second cycle for those that are PET negative if a total of six cycles is planned.
+For low-risk patients with mixed cellularity histology, three cycles of AVPC (doxorubicin, vincristine, prednisone, cyclophosphamide) with response-adapted radiation therapy may also be considered.
+For high-risk patients, six cycles of AAVD (as per ECHELON-1) or ABVD (as per RATHL approach) may be considered as these approaches are associated with fewer visits for chemotherapy and radiation therapy.
+Modifications in radiotherapy dose and schedule for pediatric patients differ from those intended for adults (see reference below).
+The higher dose per fraction (e.g., 2.5-4 Gy/fraction) recommended by the ILROG for adults is likely to cause more significant late toxicities and should be avoided in pediatric Hodgkin lymphoma patients.

-Initiation of chemotherapy for early stage nodular lymphocyte predominant histology may be delayed if necessary.
+Initiation of chemotherapy for incompletely resected, early-stage nodular lymphocyte predominant histology may be delayed if necessary.